 Henderson is a city located in Clark County Nevada.
-With a 2020 population of 341,531, it is the 2nd largest city in Nevada (after Las Vegas) and the 56th largest city in the United States .
-Henderson is currently growing at a rate of 3.23% annually and its population has increased by 32.52% since the most recent census, which recorded a population of 257,729 in 2010.
-Henderson reached it's highest population of 341,531 in 2021.
-Spanning over 107 miles, Henderson has a population density of 3,220 people per square mile.
+Henderson has a 2020 population of 352,202.
+Henderson is currently growing at a rate of 3.12% annually and its population has increased by 36.80% since the most recent census, which recorded a population of 257,452 in 2010.

 The average household income in Henderson is $99,631 with a poverty rate of 7.93%.
 The median rental costs in recent years comes to $1,292 per month, and the median house value is $318,800.
 The median age in Henderson is 42.2 years, 41.1 years for males, and 43.5 years for females.